 Rationale: We aim to integrate our studies on transcriptional control of Asn synthesis/metabolism into a regulatory network model that includes N-assimilation metabolites.
 In Aim 3A we ask: Can changes in TF expression affect levels of Asn and related metabolites?
 For example, RAV2 is predicted to induce Asn synthesis and also block Asn catabolism (Fig. X).
 We will test whether 35S::RAV2 transgenics have a greater effect on improving seed N content, compared to our previous success with 35S::ASN1 transgenics (Lam et al., 2003).
 In Aim 3B we ask: Do changes in N-flux into Asn affect N-regulated gene transcription?
 Signaling roles for both Gln and Asn are supported by our studies in Arabidopsis, see Progress and (Gutierrez et al 2008, Lam et al 1998).
 The Gln/Asn ratio was also suggested to influence regulation of genes involved in the synthesis of the major amino acids (Gln, Glu, Asp and Asn) in corn cobs (Seebauer et al 2004).
 We will use ASN1 and ANS1 mutants/transgenics to test whether in vivo changes in N-flux into Asn affects organic N response.
 Following various N-treatments (NO3-, Gln, Asn) of ASN1/ANS1 mutants/transgenics vs. wild-type, we will perform a combined amino acid profiling and transcriptional analyses.
 We will use machine learning by stochastic gradient descent with regularization to infer relationships between transcriptional control and metabolic output of the N-assimilation pathway.
 This analysis will globally test the hypothesis that the Gln/Asn ratio alters the regulation of gene expression, and also derive new hypotheses for genome-wide metabolic regulation in response to such N-metabolite signaling.

 Aim 3A: Transcriptional Regulation of Asn Metabolism.
 The goal of this aim is to determine whether transcription factors (TFs) that target ASN1/ANS1 affect changes in N-flux into Asn.
 This will have practical application for altering N-assimilation in plants.
 Supplying stable isotope labeled 15NO3- will allow us to follow newly assimilated nitrogen.
 As Asn is preferentially synthesized under conditions of N-excess and C-limitation (dark), we will optimize the treatment conditions (Progress Aim 3).
 Following pre-treatment in ammonium succinate, we will increase 15N-treatment concentration to 5mM 15NO3- and harvest plants at extended time intervals (2, 6, 12, 18 and 24 h) following transfer to light vs. dark.
 Using conditions that optimize Asn accumulation, we will track 15N-assimilation into (Asp, Gln, Asn, Glu) the substrates/products of Asn synthesis/metabolism.
-Muants/35S::transgenics of TFs predicted to reciprocally affect ASN1 and ANS1 (ANAC047, ANAC102, and RAV2) (see Aim 2B) will be tested.
+Mutants/35S::transgenics of TFs predicted to reciprocally affect ASN1 and ANS1 (ANAC047, ANAC102, and RAV2) (see Aim 2B) will be tested.
 We currently have homozygous T-DNA insertion SALK lines for ANAC047 (SALK_066615), ANAC102 (SALK_030702), and RAV2 (SALK_070847), as well as seeds of 35S::RAV2 and 35S::ANAC102 overexpressor lines (Castillejo and Pelaz, 2008; Christianson et al., 2009).
 We are in the process of generating a 35S::ANAC047 overexpressor line using a Gateway cloning strategy.
 Mutants will be grown, treated, and harvested for metabolite extraction and GC-MS analysis (as described in Progress Aim 3) to determine the effect of these TFs on 15N-labeled amino acid metabolite levels in seedlings.
 Mutants/transgenics that show alterations in Asn levels in seedlings, will be analyzed for total seed-N, in collaboration with Dr. HM Lam (Lam et al., 2003).